Thalassery cuisine

-The Thalassery cuisine refers to the distinct cuisine from Thalassery town of northern Kerala, which has blended in Arabian, Persian, Indian and European styles of cooking as a result of its long history as a maritime trading post.
+Thalassery cuisine refers to the distinct cuisine from Thalassery city of northern Kerala, which has incorporated Indian, Persian, Arabian and European styles of cooking as a result of its long history as a maritime trading post.

-Thalassery is known for its Tellicherry biryani (in local dialect, biri-yaa-ni).
+Thalassery is known for its Thalassery biryani (in local dialect, biri-yaa-ni).
 Unlike other biryani dishes Thalassery biryani is made using kaima/jeerakasala, an Indian aromatic rice instead of the usual basmati rice.

-Influences of Arabian and Moghul cultures are evident, especially in the dishes of the Muslim community, though they have also become popular generally.
+Influences of Mughal culture are evident.

-Thalassery also occupies a special place in the modern history of Kerala as the pioneer of its bakery industry, since the first bakery was started by Mambally Bapu in 1880 and the Western-style cakes were introduced in 1883.
+Thalassery also occupies a special place in the modern history of Kerala as the pioneer of its bakery industry, since the first bakery was started by Mambally Bapu in 1880 and Western-style cakes were introduced in 1883.

 Malabar cuisine

 There are broadly two classes of non-vegetarian cuisine in Kerala: Malabar cuisine, which is from North Kerala, and Syrian-Christian cuisine which is from the South (Travancore and Kochi regions).

 The two are clearly distinct: the former has Mughlai-Arab, Portuguese, British, Dutch, and French influences and the latter includes a mix of Kerala traditional dishes rich in coconut, as well as various recipes of Syrian, Jewish, Dutch, Portuguese and British origin.

 Most dishes of Malabar cuisine, including Thalassery biryani, involve frying in ghee.

 There are sweet and spicy variants and they are predominantly non-vegetarian.
 Some typical examples include ari pathiri, chatti pathiri, coin porottas, kallummakaya (mussels) fry, arikkadukka (stuffed fried mussels) and biryanis with chicken, mutton, prawns, fish and egg, as well as sweeteners such as aleesa and Kadalapparippu ada.
 The sweeteners are mostly used as snacks to be consumed in the afternoon or early evening.

 Biryani was introduced into the region due to Islamic influence and the recipe gradually evolved into Thalassery biryani.
 Biryani is traditionally seen only as an occasional serving and not as staple food.